spacemeat/humon/README-preprocess.md

 **Values are strings.**
 A value is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points.

 For non-quoted values, the first unescaped whitespace or punctuation character encountered ends the string, and begins a new token.
-This obviously includes newlines.
+This obviously includes newlines and spaces, but also commas.
 Quotes that are encountered *within* the string (but not the beginning) are included with it, and are not matched against any other quotes later in the string.
 So, `value"with'quotes` is tokenized as one whole token string.
 Backslashes can be used to escape punctuation characters or whitespace within an unquoted string.
 So, `value\ with\[\ crazy\ stuff \]` is tokenized as one whole token string.
 Backslashes do not escape newlines though; for that, use a quoted string.

 You can use any quote character (`'`, `"`, `` ` ``) to begin a string.
 It doesn't matter which you use; they all work the same way.
 A quoted string value starts after the quote, and ends just before the next corresponding, *unescaped* quote.
 The string can contain backslash-escaped quotes, like in most programming languages, and treats other kinds of quotes as normal token characters: